What is the definition of accounting according to AICPA?+

 What is the difference between assets and liabilities?+

-Assets are resources owned or controlled by a business that provide future economic benefit — examples include cash, land, machinery, stock, and debtors.
-Liabilities are amounts owed to outsiders — examples include bank loans, creditors and outstanding expenses.
-The fundamental accounting equation is: Assets = Capital + Liabilities.
+Assets are resources owned by a business that provide future economic benefit — cash, land, machinery, debtors.
+Liabilities are amounts owed to outsiders — bank loans, creditors, outstanding expenses.
+The accounting equation is: Assets = Capital + Liabilities.

-The main objectives of accounting are: (1) Systematic recording of all financial transactions to avoid errors, (2) Determining profit or loss for a period, (3) Knowing the financial position — what the business owns and owes, (4) Providing decision-making information to management, and (5) Ensuring legal compliance for tax, audit and regulatory requirements.
+(1) Systematic recording of all financial transactions.
+(2) Determining profit or loss for the period.
+(3) Knowing the financial position through Balance Sheet.
+(4) Providing management information for decisions.
+(5) Ensuring legal compliance for tax, audit and regulatory filing.
+(6) Preventing fraud through proper records and checks.

 What are the three branches of accounting?+

-The three main branches are: (1) Financial Accounting — records day-to-day transactions and prepares final accounts including Trading Account, Profit & Loss Account and Balance Sheet.
-(2) Cost Accounting — determines the cost of producing goods or services to help set prices.
-(3) Management Accounting — provides financial data to managers for planning, budgeting and performance evaluation.
+Financial Accounting — records day-to-day transactions and prepares final accounts (Trading A/c, P&L A/c, Balance Sheet) for external stakeholders.
+Cost Accounting — determines cost of goods or services to control costs and set prices.
+Management Accounting — provides data for internal planning, budgeting and performance evaluation.

 What is a nominal account and what is its golden rule?+

-A nominal account records incomes, revenues, expenses and losses of a business.
-Examples: Salary Account, Rent Paid Account, Commission Received Account, Discount Allowed Account.
-The golden rule is: Debit all expenses and losses; Credit all incomes and gains.
-Nominal accounts are closed at the end of each accounting period — their balances transfer to the Profit & Loss Account.
+A nominal account records incomes, expenses, gains and losses — e.g., Salary A/c, Rent A/c, Commission Received A/c.
+Golden rule: Debit all expenses and losses; Credit all incomes and gains.
+Nominal accounts are temporary — they close every year-end and balances transfer to Profit & Loss Account.

 What is the matching concept in accounting?+

-The matching concept states that expenses must be recognised in the same accounting period as the revenues they helped generate, regardless of when cash is paid or received.
-For example, if goods are sold in March but payment is received in April, the revenue is recorded in March.
-The expenses for earning that revenue are also matched to March.
-This gives a true picture of profit for the period.
+The matching concept states that expenses must be recognised in the same period as the revenues they helped generate, regardless of cash timing.
+If goods are sold in March but payment arrives in April, revenue is recorded in March and expenses for that sale are also matched to March.